8 Must-know Tips about the Dental Insurance Richmond VA 2022

 This program often includes equipment, group purchasing of material, human resources, insurance processing, scheduling, payroll, facilities, and marketing support.
 For this, the dentist pays a substantial percentage of revenues, accepts a base salary, and achieves commissions for achieving pre-determined revenue targets set by the corporation.

 This model significantly marginalizes the dentist’s ability to “run” according to personal values and standards as many of the decisions and policies will be made from a remote corporate-owner location.
 This presents its own set of challenges to both patients and employees.
 Most, if not all, corporate chains are in-network providers of multiple dental insurances.

 Their business model is driven by low prices and is structured to generate high patient throughput.
 This combination creates a tightly booked, fast-paced, impersonal environment, often requiring patients to make snap decisions when sometimes superfluous treatments are promoted based on revenue goals instead of patient needs.

 Typically the large group practice or corporate model involves keeping as much work in-house as possible regardless if a better outcome for the patient can be achieved elsewhere.
 If the services of a specialist are deemed essential, policy often dictates that only one in-house may be utilized.

-The high pressure, fast-paced work environment of corporate dentistry results in both high patient/employee turnover.
-The patient has little control over who will treat them from visit to visit.
+The high-pressure, fast-paced work environment of corporate dentistry results in high patient/employee turnover.
+The patient has little control over who will treat them from one appointment to another.
 These firms readily recruit debt-laden, recent dental school graduates, sometimes offering to partially retire student loans.
-The fast-paced, revenue driven work environment can be daunting for the less-experienced, recent graduate trying to develop and refine their skill-set.
+The fast-paced, revenue-driven work environment can be daunting for the less-experienced, recent graduate trying to develop and refine their skill-set.